 This review evaluated 11 sketch model tools using the following criteria.
-We also incorporated information from reviews conducted through academic research by UC Davis and UC Berkeley.
+We also incorporated information from reviews conducted by researchers at UC Davis and UC Berkeley.

-- 1. Technical & Legal Defensibility How defensible is the use of this tool for VMT mitigation evaluation in terms of the accuracy of its outputs and frequency of use by other agencies. - Sensitivity How sensitive is to the tool to the specific land use contexts and TDM strategies (e.g., does the tool allow the user to import details related to the context surrounding the project site and the proposed TDM mitigation measures). - 3.
-Utility How easy is the tool to use to evaluate VMT reduction strategies.
+- 1. Technical and Legal Defensibility How defensible is the use of this tool for VMT mitigation evaluation in terms of the accuracy of its outputs and frequency of use by other agencies. - 2.
+Sensitivity How sensitive is the tool to the specific land use contexts and TDM strategies (e.g., does the tool allow the user to import details related to the context surrounding the project site and the proposed TDM mitigation measures). - 3.
+Utility How easy to evaluate VMT reduction strategies using the tool.